ang-zeyu/infisearch/docs/src/indexer/language.md

 The snippet below shows the default values for language configuration.
 The key controlling the main tokenizer module to use is `lang`, while the `options` key supplies tokenization options unique to each module.

-> These options are also applied to `@morsels/search-ui`, which sources this information from some metadata available in the index output directory.
+> These options are also applied to the search user interface and library where appropriate, and is stored in a metadata file in the index output directory.

 ```json
 {